blakestephenanderson/personal-site/_posts/2021-03-28-pet-names-in-japanese-and-chinese.md

 ---
-title: "Pet names in Japanese and Chinesepetnm"
+title: "Pet names in Japanese and Chinese"
 header:
   image: /assets/images/petnames.jpeg
   caption: "How do you call your partner or friends?
 Image by Kaito Kikuchi — Own Work"